-When summer is coming to a close and your spring crops are finishing up for the season it’s the time to start your fall gardening projects.
+When summer is coming to a close and your spring garden crops are finishing up for the season it’s the time to start on your fall gardening projects.

 For many regions throughout the country with short growing seasons the outdoor gardening window is closing but in many states in the southwest there is still time to get another crop in for fall gardening.

 For those of you who have an extended growing season you might want to start planting around the end of July for your fall gardening project.